billboos/boos-group-website/content/publication/LagueEtAl2022.md

 ---
-title: Downwind control of oceanic air by land: the land wake and its sensitivity to CO2
-publication_types:
-  - "2"
-authors:
-  - Marysa M. Laguë
-  - Gregory R. Quetin
-  - William R. Boos
-publication: "*Environmental Research Letters*"
-publication_short: "*Environ.
-Res.
-Lett.*, accepted"
-abstract: Oceans are well-known to be directly altered by global climate forcings such as greenhouse gas changes, but how oceans are indirectly influenced by land and its response to such forcings remains less explored.
+abstract: "Oceans are well-known to be directly altered by global climate forcings such as greenhouse gas changes, but how oceans are indirectly influenced by land and its response to such forcings remains less explored.
 Here, we assess the present-day and projected future state of a little-explored feature of the climate system -- a “land wake” in relative humidity downwind of the east coast of North America, consisting of low-humidity continental